Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Introduction

 \section{Introduction}

 Discrete Bayesian nonparametric priors have been thoroughly investigated in recent decades motivated by their wide applicability in model-based clustering and density estimation problems.
 Suppose $X_1, \ldots, X_n$ are $n$ observations taking values on $\mathds{X}$ and $f(x\mid \theta)$ is a density function on the same space, indexed by $\theta$.
-Then, a Bayesian nonparametric mixture model is defined through the following hierarchical representation
+Then, a Bayesian nonparametric mixture model is defined through the following hierarchical representation:

 where $\theta_1,\dots,\theta_n$ are latent parameters, $\tilde{p}$ is a discrete random probability measure and $\mathscr{Q}$ represents its prior.
-Some notable instances of prior laws $\mathscr{Q}$ include the Pitman--Yor process \citep{Perman_1992, Pitman1997}, Gibbs-type priors \citep{Gnedin2005, DeBlasi2015}, and normalized random measures with independent increments \citep{Regazzini_2003}.
+Some notable instances of prior laws $\mathscr{Q}$ include the Pitman--Yor process \citep{Perman_1992, Pitman1997}, Gibbs-type priors \citep{Gnedin2005, DeBlasi2015}, mixtures of finite mixtures and their generalizations \citep{Richardson_green_1997, Miller_Harrison_2018, FruFru_2021}, and normalized random measures with independent increments \citep{Regazzini_2003}.
 Arguably, the most popular and widely employed discrete nonparametric prior is the Dirichlet process introduced by \citet{Ferguson1973}, due to its simplicity and analytical tractability.

 The discreteness of $\tilde{p}$ induces a clustering of the observations by generating ties among the latent parameters.
 More precisely, there will be $K_n=k$ distinct values among $\theta_1, \ldots, \theta_n$, which partitions the statistical units $\{1, \ldots, n\}$ into $k$ clusters, say $C_1,\ldots, C_k$.
 Hence, two statistical units $i$ and $i'$ belong to the same cluster, say the $j$th, if $i,i' \in C_j$ or, equivalently, if $\theta_i = \theta_{i'}$.
 Moreover, we will say that $\Pi_n = \{C_1,\ldots, C_k\}$ is the random partition induced by $\tilde{p}$.
 In a Dirichlet process mixture model, the law of such a random partition $\Pi_n$ is